Basuki Rahmat: G30S and murder of generals

 By 1965, there was a great deal of political tension in Indonesia, especially between the Army and the Communist Party of Indonesia (PKI).
-The PKI, which had slowly been slowly gaining a footing in Indonesian politics, was now set to become the most powerful political party because of their association with President Sukarno.
+The PKI, which had slowly been gaining a footing in Indonesian politics, was now set to become the most powerful political party because of their association with President Sukarno.
 In September 1965, Basuki grew wary of communist activities in East Java and went to Jakarta to report his observations to the Commander of the Army, Ahmad Yani.
 They met on the evening of 30 September when Basuki met with Yani and reported of the goings on in his province.
 Yani complimented Basuki on the report and wanted him to accompany him to his meeting with the president the following morning to relay his story of Communist activities.

 The next morning on 1 October, Basuki was contacted by the Army Headquarters and notified of the kidnapping of the generals, including Yani, whom he had expected to be back in the palace as promised but ended up dead in his house.
 Hearing this, Basuki together with an aide went in a car and took a drive around the city to check what was going on.
 As he was driving, Basuki noticed his troops from East Java, the 530th Infantry Battalion guarding the Presidential Palace and was even more surprised that they were not wearing any divisional patches nor rank insignia.
 After being advised against approaching them by his aide, Basuki drove back to his accommodation where he was informed that he was needed at the Kostrad headquarters.